 Why Knowing Who Is – and Who Isn´t – a HIPAA Business Associate is Important

-Covered entities are required to conduct due diligence on potential business associates to obtain satisfactory assurances that business associates will use PHI disclosed to them only for the purposes for which they were engaged by the covered entity, will safeguard PHI from misuse, and will help the covered entity comply with some of the covered entity’s duties under the Privacy and Security Rules.
+Covered entities are required to conduct due diligence on potential business associates to obtain and document satisfactory assurances that business associates will use PHI disclosed to them only for the purposes for which they were engaged by the covered entity, will safeguard PHI from misuse, and will help the covered entity comply with some of the covered entity’s duties under the Privacy and Security Rules.

 If covered entities fail to conduct due diligence on potential business associates – and a breach of unsecured PHI results – the covered entity, rather than the business associate, may be held liable by the HHS´ Office for Civil Rights.
 Additionally, conducting due diligence on organizations that do not qualify as a business associate is a costly waste of time that may not absolve the covered entity from liability if a HIPAA violation subsequently occurs.